cellarium-ai/cellarium-cloud/docs/source/modules/vertex_ai_matching_engine.rst

 Vertex AI Matching Engine
 =========================

+..
+    I'm not 100% sure this is entirely accurate, but I made my best attempt

+Vertex AI is a Google Cloud service that provides a variety of machine learning tools.
+One of these tools is the Matching Engine, which is a vector similarity search service.
+The Matching Engine is used in CAS to search for cells types that are close to the user's submitted cells.

 Summary - The good, the bad and the ugly
 ----------------------------------------

 Good
 ^^^^
-- Autoscaling (min/max nodes) is a nice feature (assuming it works)
+- Autoscaling (min/max nodes) is a nice feature (when it works)
 - Has the ability to restrict matches based on user-defined labels on the vectors
 - Potentially supports incremental updates

 Bad
 ^^^
 - Index creation, even for 500 cells, took quite a long time (like 30 minutes!)
+- Performance and reliability with just one node is a bit inconsistent

 Ugly
 ^^^^